DennisChege/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints the result of POWER divided by DIVIDE
+Script displaying reesult of breath to the power of love